nhanson/Recipes/Bread/Cinnamon Swirl Loaf.md

 *Make the swirl in Cinnamon Swirl Loaf by rolling up a mixture of sugar and spice in the dough.
 After baking, drizzle Confectioners' Icing over top.
 This bread is delicious when toasted, too.*

 ## Ingredients
-$7$ to $7 \frac 12$ cups all-purpose flour
+7 to 7&frac12; cups all-purpose flour
-$2$ packages active dry yeast
+2 packages active dry yeast
-$2$ cups milk
+2 cups milk
-$\frac 12$ cup sugar
+&frac12; cup sugar
-$\frac 12$ cup shortening
+&frac12; cup shortening
-$2$ teaspoons salt
+2 teaspoons salt
-$2$ eggs
+2 eggs

-$\frac 12$ cup sugar
+&frac12; cup sugar
-$2$ teaspoons ground cinnamon
+2 teaspoons ground cinnamon
 [Confectioners' Icing](../Extras/Confectioners'%20Icing.md)

 ## Instructions
-In large mixer bowl combine 3 1/2 cups of the flour and the yeast.
+In large mixer bowl combine 3&frac12; cups of the flour and the yeast.
-In saucepan heat milk, 1/2 cup sugar, shortening, and salt just till warm (115-120&deg;), stirring constantly to melt shortening.
+In saucepan heat milk, &frac12; cup sugar, shortening, and salt just till warm (115-120&deg;), stirring constantly to melt shortening.
 Add to dry mixture in mixer bowl; add eggs.
-Beat at low speed with electric mixer for 1/2 minute, scraping sides of bowl constantly.
+Beat at low speed with electric mixer for 30 seconds, scraping sides of bowl constantly.
 Beat 3 minutes at high speed.
 By hand, stir in enough of the remaining flour to make a moderately soft dough.
 Turn out on lightly floured surface and knead till smooth and elastic (5 to 8 minutes).